-1. There will be more eggs in the spring and summer and fewer eggs during the rest of the year.
+- You will have more eggs in the spring and summer and fewer eggs during the rest of the year.

 The other point that Ussery makes is it’s always better to start small and work your way up than to start big and maybe get overwhelmed.